ryouze/ryouze.github.io/content/posts/vroom.md

 I learned how to use SFML to build a complete game engine, with graphics, sounds, and input handling (including gamepad support).
 I also learned how to build a user interface using Dear ImGui.

 ## Final Thoughts

-Building vroom from scratch was a great learning experience.
+Building vroom from scratch was a valuable learning experience.

-The complete source code is available on [GitHub](https://github.com/ryouze/vroom), and there are pre-built binaries for macOS, Linux and Windows.
+The complete source code is on [GitHub](https://github.com/ryouze/vroom), with pre-built binaries for macOS, Linux, and Windows.